Housing & Zoning

 BASIC INTERIOR MAINTENANCE:

-- The water heating facility shall be maintained in a safe working condition and provide hot water at no less than 120 degrees at all times.
+- The water heating facility shall be maintained in a safe working condition and always provide hot water at no less than 120 degrees.

 - Each habitable room shall have at least one window which is operable, in a state of good repair, glazed, and provided with suitable hardware and a screen.